bariscelikW/DP_and_greedy_assignment/README.md

-# DP_and_greedy_assignment
+# Dynamic Programming and Greedy Algorithm

- Used dp and greedy algorithms to solve fun problem
+ Used dynamic programming technics and greedy algorithm to solve fun problem.
+ Please read description.pdf to get a full idea.